lumeland/lume.land/docs/advanced/the-data-model.md

 ## Data conventions

-In the `Data` object you can store all variables that you want with the struture of your choice.
-But there are some special variables that Lume understand (See [Standard variables documentation](../creating-pages/page-data.md#standard-variables)) and other variables considered good practices or common conventions.
+In the `Data` object you can store all variables that you want with the structure of your choice.
+But there are some special variables that Lume understands (See
+[Standard variables documentation](../creating-pages/page-data.md#standard-variables))
+and other variables considered good practices or common conventions.
 This is a list of all of them: